EkaanshArora/Agora-React-Web-UIKit/notes.md

+Questions
+- new prop, renderTracks that replaces audience check in tracksconfig

+Limitations:
+- custom tracks
+- use custom client for rtc mode
+- don't use audience with mode rtc

 TODO:
-- Bundle CSS with UIKit
-- Export sub components from module
-- Fix remote controls scrolling position (refactor into component)
-- Live Streaming (mode/role)
+- Improve Typescript
 - Optional (enableAudio/enableVideo)
-- Support for tokenUrl
 - Add screenshare
 - Support for custom tracks

-Supported:
+Done:
+- Live Streaming (mode/role)
+- Support for tokenUrl
 - activeSpeaker
 - dualStreamMode
 - callActive (can be used for precall)